 Many of the global sustainability challenges and calls for action are described in the UN Sustainable Development Goals (SDGs).
 Launched in 2015, the SDGs provide an inspiring framework for collective action.
-All of the goals are connected and Viessmann will use them as a compass to mobilise change.
+All of the goals are connected and Viessmann will use them as a compass to mobilize change.

 In our first approach towards the SDGs, we assessed the 17 goals based on the relevance for the company group.
 As a result the following eight SDGs were perceived as most relevant.

 This goal encompasses ending all forms of discrimination against women and girls, and protecting them from violence.
 In terms of our company, our focus is placed on the equal participation of women in the labor market and the reconciliation of work and family life for women and men by working towards a partnership-based division of tasks in family work.

 Water is one of many scarce resources.
 Access to clean drinking water, the improvement of water quality, the efficient use and sustainable withdrawal of water across all sectors, the implementation of integrated water resources management, the protection and restoration of water-dependent ecosystems, etc. are all considered under SDG 6.
 As a company, we want to cover all these points in our production processes, and we have already integrated them into our environmental management system.

 One of the greatest transformations that we as humans on this planet will have to accomplish in the future is to convert the supply of energy to renewable resources.
 This means that we must now already use energy as efficiently as possible in order to conserve our planet’s resources and reduce the pressure on energy production.
 Viessmann energy systems are already based on these principles today.
 We work around the clock to make all our processes, products, and services as energy-efficient as possible.